There's a Song in the Air

-There's a Song in the Air is a Christmas carol and United Methodist Church hymn.
+"There's a Song in the Air" is a Christmas carol and United Methodist Church hymn.

 History

 In the summer of 1904, Karl P. Harrington was assembling the new Methodist Hymnal.
 He went through hundreds of familiar hymns from a range of hymnals and songbooks.
 It was his job to comb through the offerings and select the songs that would line the pews.
-As Ace Collins says in Stories Behind the Best-Loved Songs of Christmas, "That meant he had to include music that could be sung by huge church choirs in places like Boston and by tiny congregations in places like Salem, Arkansas.
+As Ace Collins says in Stories Behind the Best-Loved Songs of Christmas: "That meant he had to include music that could be sung by huge church choirs in places like Boston and by tiny congregations in places like Salem, Arkansas.
 Every pastor and song leader would be depending upon the songs included; other than the Bible itself, his project would be the most important tool found in most churches."
 He was up to the task.
 He was a skilled organist.
 He had studied music around the globe, written numerous hymns, and was a Wesleyan University music professor.
-Despite his gifts it was still a daunting task.
-To relax he would read the poetry of American poet and novelist Josiah Holland.
-Josiah was the founder of Scribner's magazine.
-He wrote the poem for an 1874 Sunday School Journal and was reprinted that year in Complete Poetry Writings.
-This was the book that Harrington was flipping through in the midst of his editing the new hymnal.
+Despite his gifts, it was still a daunting task.
+To relax, he would read the poetry of American poet and novelist Josiah Holland.
+Hollanad was the founder of Scribners Magazine.
+He wrote the poem for an 1874 Sunday school journal and it was reprinted that year in Complete Poetry Writings.
+This was the book that Harrington was flipping through in the midst of editing the new hymnal.
 He came across this Christmas poem and decided it should be set to music.
 Collins says, "Going over to the organ, Harrington again studied the words to 'There's a Song in the Air'.
 This time he read them aloud, forming a tune around each phrase.
 As his fingers touched the keyboard, a melody came to life."
 In 1905, in The Methodist Hymnal the words and music become one and were sent to churches around the globe.